Komarovec/LiquidCrystalScroller/README.md

   Clears the desired row and stops scrolling on it.

 ### scrollPause/Start((bool)<row1>,(bool)<row2>,(bool)<row3>,(bool)<row4>):
-  Pauses scrolling and keeps the msg and scroll index --> start continues scrolling.
+  Pauses scrolling and keeps the msg and scroll index --> start continues scrolling.<br>
   EXPERIMENTAL AND NOT TESTED YET!